Q-Agency/QBricks/bricks/firebase_messaging/README.md

 ### Flutter
 - add `await Firebase.initializeApp()` in main.dart
-- add `ref.firebaseMessagingNotificationListener();` in the widget where you want to start listening for push notifications
+- add `ref.firebaseMessagingNotificationListener(context);` in the widget where you want to start listening for push notifications